-There was a 2% CSO volume reduction in 2019 for the 1992 Representative Year increasing the CSO volume percent capture to 75%.
-The improvements are from model updates based on Ferry Road completed contracts and improved asset representation based on collected data and installed monitoring instrumentation.
+There was a 3% CSO volume reduction in 2020 for the 1992 Representative Year maintaining an increase in the CSO volume percent capture of 75%.
+The improved performance is primarily attributed to Capital improvements represented in the model for the Ferry Road completed contracts and Cockburn completed contracts (-108ML).
+Other model maintenance improvements to improve asset representation based on collected data and installed monitoring instrumentation and model accuracy represent the remaining differences.
 Annual model updates need to be completed prior to final year simulations, there will always be network changes or improved data that is not available at the time of the updates but will be included in subsequent updates.
 The Current year network will be the best available representation of the City sewer system and will be constantly improving.